phenixdigital/phoenix_storybook/README.md

   ]

   # Theme settings.
+  # Each theme must have a name, and an optional dropdown_class.
   # When set, a dropdown is displayed in storybook header to let the user pick a theme.
+  # The dropdown_class is used to render the theme in the dropdown and identify which current
+  # theme is active.
   #
   # The chosen theme key will be passed as an assign to all components.
   # ex: <.component theme={:colorful}/>